Photo of ginger root growing

 Each piece should be plump with well-developed growth buds, or eyes.

 I like to soak the ginger rhizome overnight to hasten the growing process.
+Ditto with the turmeric.

 Plant the rhizomes 6 to 8 inches apart, 2 to 4 inches deep, and with the growth buds pointing upward.
 They can be planted whole or in smaller pieces with a couple of growing buds each.
 Ginger plants will grow to about 2 to 3 feet tall.
+Turmeric seems to grow a bit shorter.

 Water well but don’t overdo